How to use Thread HomeKit devices with Apple TV and HomePod

 Understanding Thread networks

-I have a couple of Thread devices in my home: an Eve Weather outdoor weather sensor, and an Eve Energy smart plug.
+I have several Thread devices in my home: an Eve Weather outdoor weather sensor, two Eve Energy smart plugs, and several Eve Thermo radiator thermostats.
 When I added them to my HomeKit network, they immediately created a Thread network, because I have an Apple TV 4K and a HomePod mini.

 The weather sensor is positioned about 15 meters from my house, in a hedge so it’s out of the sun.
 It accesses the network by linking to my Apple TV, which is on the same side of the house, on the upper floor.
 Unlike older Bluetooth, which is limited to about 10 meters, these new devices have much longer range; this video from Eve shows that they were able to get an Eve Weather to connect 67 meters away from a router.

 Up until now, the smart home was a complex mix of devices and standards; Thread has made this not only simpler, but more efficient, and Matter will build on this.
-With the mesh networking and increased range of Thread devices, together with an Apple TV 4K or a HomePod mini, your smart home will become a lot smarter.
+With the mesh networking and increased range of Thread devices, together with an Apple TV 4K, a HomePod mini, or a new HomePod, your smart home will become a lot smarter.

 How can I learn more?